-The results are displayed in Figure~\ref{fig:insample_5D} in terms of the power curves defined and computed as explained previously in Section~\ref{c2stcomp}.
-The benchmarks used for the assessment of the performances are those in the 5D di-muon setup with $m_{\mu\mu}>100\,{\rm{GeV}}$ ($\mu\mu$-100).
-The same benchmark is also employed in Figure~\ref{fig:C2ST_5D} (bottom) for the comparison with the C2ST method.
-In the first row of Figure~\ref{fig:insample_5D}, the baseline NPLM performances are compared with those of the NPLM variant that employs test-training splitting.
+The results are displayed in Fig.~\ref{fig:insample_5D} in terms of the power curves defined and computed as explained previously in Section~\ref{c2stcomp}.
+The benchmarks used for the assessment of the performance are those in the 5D di-muon setup with $m_{\mu\mu}>100\,{\rm{GeV}}$ ($\mu\mu$-100).
+The same benchmark is also employed in Fig.~\ref{fig:C2ST_5D} (bottom) for the comparison with the C2ST method.
+In the first row of Fig.~\ref{fig:insample_5D}, the baseline NPLM performance is compared with that of the NPLM variant that employs test-training splitting.
 We see that test-training splitting is detrimental for the sensitivity in all cases.
-The in-sample evaluation of the test statistics is thus found to play a key role for the NPLM method sensitivity.
+The in-sample evaluation of the test statistics is thus found to play a key role for the sensitivity of the NPLM method.
 This finding explains the NPLM advantages in comparison with C2ST, but only partially.
-Indeed, the comparison with Figure~\ref{fig:C2ST_5D} reveals that the performances of the NPLM variant with test-train splitting are still superior to those attained by the C2ST method.
+Indeed, the comparison with Fig.~\ref{fig:C2ST_5D} reveals that the performances of the NPLM variant with test-train splitting are still superior to those attained by the C2ST method.

-In the second row of Figure~\ref{fig:insample_5D} we display results (labelled as NPLM-half) obtained as follows: after training on the ($\data_{tr}, \reference$) data sets we evaluate the test statistics on the same ($\data_{tr}, \reference$) and we ignore the test data $\data_{te}$.
-This is of course equivalent to run the baseline NPLM method in a setup where only half of the data statistics is available, entailing sensitivity loss.
+In the second row of Fig.~\ref{fig:insample_5D} we display results (labelled as NPLM-half) obtained as follows: after training on the ($\data_{tr}, \reference$) data sets we evaluate the test statistics on the same ($\data_{tr}, \reference$) and we ignore the test data $\data_{te}$.
+This is of course equivalent to running the baseline NPLM method in a setup where only half of the data statistics is available, entailing sensitivity loss.
 The sensitivities obtained in this configuration are comparable to those of the NPLM method variant with test-train splitting.
 Splitting the data in equal portion for train and test is thus as ineffective as ignoring half of the available data points.